What to Know Before Booking a Photographer in Oklahoma City

 Clear expectations matter.
 When people know the timeline and process ahead of time, the experience feels smoother and more organized.

-When clients book with me, I want them to feel confident, comfortable, and understood.
-That starts long before the session itself.
+When you book with me, I want you to feel confident, comfortable, and fully understood.
+That starts well before your session day — with clear communication, thoughtful planning, and a shared vision for what we’re creating together.

-Do I need to know how to pose before booking a session with you?
+Do I need to know how to pose before booking a session?

-How far ahead of time should I schedule a session?
+How far in advance should I book a session?

 My love for photography began in a high school darkroom, watching images slowly appear.
 Since then, I’ve been drawn to quiet, meaningful moments rooted in connection and home.
 As a mother of three and a film photographer, I approach each story with care, seeking what’s honest and lasting.